davidd-55/sNNake/index.md

 | border not represented | BLANK     | BLANK          |

 ### Reward Structure
+[BLANK] This section is not worth writing until we actually have data

 ### Algorithm
 Using [stable-baseline3](https://stable-baselines3.readthedocs.io/en/master/#), we were quite easily able to see how different reinforcement learning algorithms affected results.
 We found that...[BLANK].